alexbleich/housing-affordability-tool/README.md

 # Housing Affordability Tool

-This tool helps visualize and compare the cost of building housing units (e.g., apartments, townhomes, condos) with the price households can afford based on their income and location.
+This tool helps visualize and compare the cost of building housing units (e.g., apartments, townhomes, condos) with the price that households can afford based on their income and location.

-Users input:
+### 🛠️ User Inputs
-- Unit type and square footage
+- Unit type and square footage (# of bedrooms estimated from sf)
-- Household size
-- Target income levels (% of Area Median Income (AMI))
+- Target income levels (% of Area Median Income, or AMI)
 - Vermont region (Chittenden, Addison, and/or statewide)

-The tool then estimates:
+### 📈 What It Does
-- Development cost based on square footage and unit type
+- Estimates development cost based on unit type and square footage
-- Affordable purchase price thresholds using AMI data
+- Retrieves affordable purchase price thresholds using AMI data
-- A visual comparison to assess affordability
+- Generates a visual comparison to illustrate financial feasibility

-## 📊 Output
+### 📊 Output
-The app generates a chart that overlays development costs with AMI-based affordability thresholds for selected regions.
+The app displays a chart that overlays estimated development costs with income-based affordability thresholds for the selected regions.

 ## 🔗 Try it Online
 Once deployed, the tool will be accessible here: